AryaPeer/SensorToModbus/README.md

 This Python script is designed to create a Modbus TCP server that communicates with temperature and water level sensors.
 It reads data from a DS18B20 temperature sensor and an ADS1115 analog-to-digital converter (ADC) which is connected to an analog water level sensor and makes this data available through Modbus registers.

+This made the data available on the local network, and I would use Ignition to grab the data, create a perspective session, and store the data on a PSQL server.

 ## Prerequisites